 Key features: Durable, rustproof, easy to clean

-During our test, we liked the fact that it held nine cups of coffee, which stayed warm for a surprisingly long period after brewing, thanks to the aluminum pot.
+During our test, we liked the fact that it held nine cups of coffee, which stayed warm for a surprisingly long period after brewing.

 It can be expensive to stock up on bags of trail mix, but when you’re heading out for a fishing excursion, you might welcome a small container of it in your pocket when your stomach starts to rumble.

-To save money and maximize the odds of enjoying the flavor, you can make your own trail mix at home in bulk, and then package it in individual zip-top bags.
+To save money and maximize the odds of enjoying the flavor, you can make your own trail mix at home in bulk, and then package it in individual resealable plastic bags.

 While you’re free to add any ingredients that you like to the mix, you’ll have more energy—and you’ll hold onto it for a longer period—if you use protein as your base, such as peanuts, cashews or almonds.
 Then you can add an equal amount of a dried fruit, such as raisins, cranberries or banana chips, as well as extras such as granola, pretzels, oyster crackers, cereal or sesame sticks for your favorite flavorings.